Preliminary evidence for a virial shock around the Coma galaxy cluster: Introduction

-In the hierarchical paradigm of large scale structure (LSS) formation, galaxy clusters are the largest object ever to virialize.
-With masses in excess of $10^{14}M_\odot$, they are located at the nodes of the cosmic web, where they accrete matter from the surrounding voids and through large scale filaments.
-Due to their vast size, galaxy clusters resemble island Universes seen at great distance, providing a powerful cosmological probe and a unique astrophysical laboratory.
+In the hierarchical paradigm of large-scale structure (LSS) formation, galaxy clusters are the largest objects ever to virialize.
+With masses in excess of $10^{14}M_\odot$, they are located at the nodes of the cosmic web, where they accrete matter from the surrounding voids and through large-scale filaments.
+With their vast size, galaxy clusters resemble remote island universes, providing a powerful cosmological probe and a unique astrophysical laboratory.

 The gas accreted by a cluster is thought to abruptly heat and slow down in a strong virial shock wave surrounding the cluster.
-Such collisionless shocks are thought, by analogy with supernova remnant shocks, to accelerate charged particles to $>\TeV$ energies, where they Compton-scatter cosmic-microwave background (CMB) photons up to the \gama-ray band\cite{LoebWaxman00, TotaniKitayama00, KeshetEtAl03}.
-Consequently, one expects to find \gama-ray rings around clusters\cite{WaxmanLoeb00}, as indicated by cosmological simulations\cite{KeshetEtAl03, Miniati02}, which suggest an elliptic morphology elongated towards the large-scale filaments feeding the cluster\cite{KeshetEtAl03}.
-Such rings are also expected in hard X-rays\cite{KushnirWaxman10}, and should coincide with a synchrotron radio ring\cite{WaxmanLoeb00,KeshetEtAl04} and with a cutoff in the thermal Sunyaev-Zel'dovich (SZ) signal\cite{KocsisEtAl05}.
+Such collisionless shocks should, by analogy with supernova remnant shocks, accelerate charged particles to $>\TeV$ energies, where they Compton-scatter cosmic microwave-background (CMB) photons up to the \gama-ray band \citep{LoebWaxman00, TotaniKitayama00, KeshetEtAl03}.
+Consequently, one expects to find \gama-ray rings around clusters \citep{WaxmanLoeb00}, as indicated by cosmological simulations \citep{KeshetEtAl03, Miniati02}, which suggest an elliptic morphology elongated towards the large-scale filaments feeding the cluster \citep{KeshetEtAl03}.
+Such rings are also expected in hard X-rays \citep{KushnirWaxman10}, and should coincide with a synchrotron radio ring \citep{WaxmanLoeb00,KeshetEtAl04,KeshetEtAl04_SKA} and with a cutoff in the thermal Sunyaev-Zel'dovich (SZ) signal \citep{KocsisEtAl05}.

-However, no such virial shock signature was detected so far, although a stacking analysis of EGRET data around a sample of 447 rich clusters did show a $3\sigma$ signal\cite{ScharfMukherjee02}.
-Upper limit were imposed on the \gama-ray emission from clusters such as Coma\cite{SreekumarEtAl96, ReimerEtAl03, AckermannEtAl10, VERITAS12_Coma}, but mostly focusing on the central parts of the cluster, well within the virial radius.
+However, no such virial shock signature has been detected until now, although a stacking analysis of EGRET data around a sample of 447 rich clusters did suggest a $3\sigma$ signal \citep{ScharfMukherjee02}.
+Upper limit were imposed on the \gama-ray emission from clusters such as Coma \citep[][henceforth \VER]{SreekumarEtAl96, ReimerEtAl03, AckermannEtAl10, VERITAS12_Coma}\ApJMark{, including analyses of Coma based on \Fermi data \citep{AckermannEtAl10, AckermannEtAl14_GammaRayLimits}}, mostly focusing on the central parts of the cluster, well within the virial radius\ApJMark{; see discussion in \S\ref{subsec:PrevEstimates}}.
 The very existence of cluster-scale virial shocks has thus remained unconfirmed.